dilawar/smoldyn/docs/user/user_manual.rst

 releases.

 Text substitution can also be directed from the command line.
-If you include the command line option ``""define``, followed by text of the form ``key=replacement`` (do not include spaces, although if you want spaces within the replacement text, then enclose it in double quotes), this is equivalent to declaring text substitution using the
+If you include the command line option ``--define``, followed by text of the form ``key=replacement`` (do not include spaces, although if you want spaces within the replacement text, then enclose it in double quotes), this is equivalent to declaring text substitution using the